 Terraform Deployment

-💡 Note: You don’t need to run these steps manually - our onboarding wizard will walk you through each step.
+You don't need to run these steps manually - the Yuki onboarding wizard will walk you through each step.

 Prerequisites

-• Access to an AWS account with IAM permissions to create VPC, EC2, EKS, and IAM roles
+- AWS account with IAM permissions for VPC, EC2, EKS, and IAM roles

-• An existing EKS cluster or plan to create one
+- Existing EKS cluster (or plan to create one)

-• Your Company, Org, and Account GUIDs from the Yuki onboarding wizard
+- Company, Org, and Account GUIDs from your Yuki onboarding

 module "yuki-proxy" {